The Perils of Passive Learning: Why Retail Needs Active Training and Impactful Coaching

 Great coaches like that coffee house manager move associates from basic - helpless really - competency to an empowered initiative in applying skills, including:

-• Personalization: Tailoring coaching to each associate's unique strengths and learning style enhances their engagement and effectiveness.
+• Personalization: Tailoring coaching to each associate's strengths and learning style enhances their engagement and effectiveness.

 • Proactive Provocation: Actively challenging associates to think critically and creatively, encouraging them to step out of their comfort zones.
 Just answering a question thwarts the anchoring of any learning.